Hayop Ka!

 Hayop Ka! (lit.
 'You Are an Animal!', a profanity meaning "you animal!" in English), also known as Hayop Ka!
 (You animal!), Hayop Ka!
-The Nimfa Dimaano Story, and You Animal!, is a 2020 Philippine adult animated romantic comedy film directed by Avid Liongoren.
+The Nimfa Dimaano Story, and You Animal!, is a 2020 Filipino adult animated romantic comedy film directed by Avid Liongoren.
 It features a voice cast topbilled by Angelica Panganiban, Robin Padilla, and Sam Milby.
-Panganiban voices Nimfa, an anthropomorphic feline who works as a perfume salesperson and whose boyfriend, a mongrel named Roger (Padilla), is employed as a janitor.
+Panganiban voices Nimfa, an anthropomorphic feline who works as a perfume saleswoman and whose boyfriend, a mongrel named Roger (Padilla), is employed as a janitor.
 When Nimfa meets Iñigo (Milby), a wealthy dog with a career as a high-profile entrepreneur, she finds herself in the middle of a love triangle.

-Produced by Rocketsheep Studio and Spring Films, the film was released on October 29, 2020, on Netflix in select territories.
+Produced by Rocketsheep Studio and Spring Films, Hayop Ka! was announced as an official selection for main competition at the 2021 Annecy International Animated Film Festival, became the first Philippine animated feature to be selected, and was released on October 29, 2020, on Netflix in select territories.
 The film received generally positive reviews from international critics, with praise for animation and voice performances, but criticism for its plot and Padilla's performance.

-Hayop Ka! was announced as an official selection for main competition at the 2021 Annecy International Animated Film Festival, became the first Filipino animated feature film.
-CNN Philippines and director Avid, announced that film's sequel is in development, naming it Hayop Ka Din!